slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On pessimism

 <!--
-> *'I’m always looking for a way to make it happen, not excuses why it won’t work.' -- Aaron Walker* -->
+> *"I’m always looking for a way to make it happen, not excuses why it won’t work."
+-- Aaron Walker*
+-->

-> *'That was one of the virtues of being a pessimist: nothing was ever as bad as you thought it would be.' -- James Jones*
+> *"That was one of the virtues of being a pessimist: nothing was ever as bad as you thought it would be."
+-- James Jones*

-> *'A pessimist sees a difficulty in every opportunity.
-An optimist sees an opportunity in every difficulty.' -- Bertram Carr*
+> *"A pessimist sees a difficulty in every opportunity.
+An optimist sees an opportunity in every difficulty."
+-- Bertram Carr*

 Pessimism is a scarcity mindset.
 Optimism is rarely the way but pessimism is never the way.

-> *'The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails.' -- William Arthur Ward*
+> *"The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails."
+-- William Arthur Ward*

-> *'There’s no difference between a pessimist who says, ‘Oh, it’s hopeless, so don’t bother doing anything,’ and an optimist who says, ‘Don’t bother doing anything, it’s going to turn out fine any way.’
-Either way, nothing happens.' -- Yvon Chouinard*
+> *"There’s no difference between a pessimist who says, ‘Oh, it’s hopeless, so don’t bother doing anything,’ and an optimist who says, ‘Don’t bother doing anything, it’s going to turn out fine any way.’
+Either way, nothing happens."
+-- Yvon Chouinard*

-> *'Hope is a good breakfast, but it is a bad supper.' -- Francis Bacon*
+> *"Hope is a good breakfast, but it is a bad supper."
+-- Francis Bacon*

 Anyway, on the long term, an optimistic bias may payoff.

-> *'While optimists will sometimes mistake a steaming turd for pure gold, they will not miss a piece of genuine gold when it crosses their path.' -- Mark Manson*
+> *"While optimists will sometimes mistake a steaming turd for pure gold, they will not miss a piece of genuine gold when it crosses their path."
+-- Mark Manson*

-> *'Pessimists sound smart.
-Optimists make money.' -- Nat Friedman*
+> *"Pessimists sound smart.
+Optimists make money."
+-- Nat Friedman*